 Savings depends on income and family size The amount you save depends on your family size and how much money your family earns.
 In general, if your income falls within the following ranges you’ll qualify to save money on your premiums in 2014.
 The lower your income within these ranges, the more you’ll save.
-(The amounts below are based on 2013 numbers and are likely to be slightly higher in 2014.)

 If your income falls below the amounts shown, you may qualify for coverage under AHCCCS, Arizona’s Medicaid program.